Correlation Between Airports and BTS Group

 Pair Corralation between Airports and BTS Group

 Assuming the 90 days trading horizon Airports of Thailand is expected to under-perform the BTS Group.
-But the stock apears to be less risky and, when comparing its historical volatility, Airports of Thailand is 1.06 times less risky than BTS Group.
-The stock trades about -0.21 of its potential returns per unit of risk.
-The BTS Group Holdings is currently generating about 0.08 of returns per unit of risk over similar time horizon.
-If you would invest 555.00 in BTS Group Holdings on November 29, 2024 and sell it today you would earn a total of 60.00 from holding BTS Group Holdings or generate 10.81% return on investment over 90 days.
+In addition to that, Airports is 1.09 times more volatile than BTS Group Holdings.
+It trades about -0.24 of its total potential returns per unit of risk.
+BTS Group Holdings is currently generating about -0.05 per unit of volatility.
+If you would invest 610.00 in BTS Group Holdings on December 30, 2024 and sell it today you would lose (60.00) from holding BTS Group Holdings or give up 9.84% of portfolio value over 90 days.

 Time Period3 Months [change]